 Another benefit is that FHA financing allows for as little as 3.5% down with loan amounts up to $1,089,300 in “high cost” areas.
 FHA down payment flexibility is a HUGE ADVANTAGE for borrowers seeking to minimize cash-to-close.

 Appraisal Shortfalls too!
 FHA is also a great option for borrowers bidding in a hot market who expect an appraisal shortfall, as the low down payment requirement frees up cash to cover shortfalls!

 Monthly Payment Comparison

 The chart below compares FHA and Fannie Mae (conforming) options for a $900K purchase in a “high-cost” area.
 Both scenarios assume 5% down and a median credit score of 640 (the key factor that often makes FHA so much better).
-The rates shown below are actual rates from mid-February of 2022 at a similar cost of points.
+The rates shown below are actual rates from mid-May of 2023 at a similar cost of points.
 The rates are shown for illustration purposes only and may not be available or accurate when this blog is published or read.

 |Annual Mortgage Insurance Premium|

 |MI Payment (Monthly)|

 - MI is permanent in most cases, and cannot be eliminated like PMI can.